stringzzz/stringzzz/README.md

 - I've had a slow and rocky start with my formal schooling, but I finally got on the right track and now I am pursuing a degree in Computer Science.

--The languages I've worked most with are:
+---The languages I've worked most with are:

-x86 Assembly
+- x86 Assembly

-C
+- C

-C++
+- C++

-Python
+- Python

-HTML/CSS/JavaScript
+- HTML/CSS/JavaScript

-Some PHP
+- Some PHP

 - My ultimate goal with my degree is to combine all of my passions into one area of research and development, mostly based on cryptology.